ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/strings.md

 # Strings

 In CFML strings are a type of variables that are used to store collections of letters and numbers.
 Usually defined within single or double quotes ( `'` or `"` ).
-Some simple strings would be **hello** or **This sentence is a string!**.
-Strings can be anything from "", the empty string, to really long sets of text.
-This whole tutorial, for instance, is stored in a string.
-Strings have a few important instructions that we'll use.
+Some simple strings would be `"hello"` or `"This sentence is a string!"`.
+Strings can be anything from `""`, the empty string, to really long sets of text.

+Please note that the underlying type for a string in CFML is the Java String, which is immutable; meaning it can never change.
+Thus, when concatenating strings together, a new string object is always created.
+This is a warning that if you will be doing many string concatenations, you will have to use a Java data type to accelerate the concatenations.
+You have been warned.

 ### Len
 * Call `Len` on a string to get back the number of characters in the string.
 For instance `Len("Hello ")` would give you back **6** (notice the trailing space is counted).